John 6:1-71 - Outline of John (Book Notes menu page)

 In themselves, all men are excluded from coming to Christ (v.44), or to the Father (Joh 14:6).

-[Note: In John 12:32, "I will draw all men unto me." does not mean that all men will be saved, but that some from 'every nation' will be saved.
-In context (12:20,21), 'all men' is meant to include both Jew & gentile.]
+[Note: In John 12:32, "I will draw all men unto me," does not mean that all men will be saved, but rather, that some from 'every nation' will be saved.
+In context (12:20-33), 'all men' includes both Jews & gentiles, who place their faith in Christ, who was 'lifted up' to die for our sins on the cross.]

 except the Father draw him...- 'draw'= drag.
 The word is used elsewhere of drawing fish in a net.